tahyonline/mismisquote/README.md

 ## Shift-And Algorithm

-Loosely based on the 'shift-and' algorithm for text matching.
-This algorithm is originally uses a bitmap, i.e., a processor register, to represent how far we have matched the search string to the reference string.
+MisMisQuote is loosely based on the 'shift-and' algorithm for text matching.

+The 'shift-and' algorithm uses a bitmap, i.e., a processor register, to represent how far we have matched the search string to the reference string.

 At each new character, we _shift_ the bitmap towards the more significant bits and put a 1 in